A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Analyses

 \subsection{Map Representation Ablations}

 \textbf{Number of Mapping Images.} Figure \ref{fig:acc_vs_mapping_ims} presents the results when increasing the number of images that are used to create the map representation.
-We report the accuracy under the 10cm, 1\textdegree\xspace and 10cm, 10\textdegree\xspace thresholds in the validation set of the Map-free dataset~\citep{arnold2022map}.
+We report the accuracy under the 10cm, 1\textdegree\xspace, 10cm, 10\textdegree\xspace and 25cm, 5\textdegree\xspace thresholds in the validation set of the Map-free dataset~\citep{arnold2022map}.
 This experiment follows the evaluation protocol used in the Wayspots dataset.
 We localize the query images with respect to the mapping scan, and select the mapping image candidates using a retrieval step.
 Unlike the training setup, overlap information is not required for the map representation generation.
 We fix the map representation size to $\textrm{N}=768$ mapping features, equivalent to sampling 100\% of the features from a single mapping image. \textit{I.e.}, the map representation size remains constant regardless of whether we use 1 or 30 mapping views.
-Accuracy rates for both thresholds improve with an increased number of images in the map representation, demonstrating the network's ability to incorporate multi-view information despite only a subset of the mapping features being used in the prediction.
+Accuracy rates for all thresholds improve with an increased number of images in the map representation, demonstrating the network's ability to incorporate multi-view information despite only a subset of the mapping features being used in the prediction.
 In our previous outdoor experiments, we used 20 mapping images, which we consider a good balance between accuracy and computational cost. \smalljump

-\textbf{Number of Mapping Features.} Figure \ref{fig:acc_vs_mapping_feats} shows the results of varying the number of mapping features used to create the map representation.
+\textbf{Number of Mapping Features.} Figure \ref{fig:acc_vs_mapping_feats} shows the results when varying the number of mapping features used to create the map representation.
 All map representations are sampled from 20 mapping images.
-Similar to the previous ablation study on the number of mapping images, increasing the size of the map representation benefits the accuracy of \ours.
+Similar to the previous ablation study, increasing the size of the map representation benefits the accuracy of \ours.
 Interestingly, \ours is affected more by the number of mapping images than by the size of the map representation itself.
-Accuracy under the 10cm, 10\textdegree\xspace threshold remains almost constant when using 150 or 3,000 mapping features.
-However, for finer thresholds (e.g., 10cm, 1\textdegree), \ours benefits from more mapping features.
-This suggests that \ours can trade off accuracy on the fine thresholds for reduced storage or computation.
+Accuracy under the 10cm, 10\textdegree\xspace or 25cm, 5\textdegree\xspace thresholds remain almost constant when using 150 or 3,000 mapping features.
+However, for finer thresholds (\eg, 10cm, 1\textdegree), \ours benefits from more mapping features.
+This suggesting that it can trade off accuracy on the fine threshold for reduced storage or computation.